-Mary P. Thompson has been a Director of the Company since May 2021.
+March 2021.
+Ms. Thompson has been a Director of the Company since May 2021.
 Ms. Thompson previously served on the Board from September 2019 to March 2021.
 Ms. Thompson serves as President of Titan Technologies, Inc. and has served as a consultant at Bruckmann, Rosser, Sherrill & Co., a private equity firm, since 2019.
-Ms. Thompson previously served as the Chief Financial Officer and Treasurer of Taronis from November 2020 to December 2020 and from April 2021 to February 2022 and as a director of Taronis during December 2020 and April 2021.
+Ms. Thompson previously served as the Chief Financial Officer and Treasurer of Taronis Fuels, Inc. from November 2020 to December 2020 and from April 2021 to February 2022 and as a director of Taronis during December 2020 and April 2021.
 Ms. Thompson previously served as the Senior Vice President of Finance of MWI Animal Health Division of AmerisourceBergen Inc. from February 2015 to October 2018, and the Chief Financial Officer of MWI Veterinary Supply, Inc. from June 2002 to February 2015.
+In addition, Ms. Thompson has served as a board member of Winc, Inc. since May 5, 2021.

 Ms. Thompson has experience leading other companies and is also experienced with corporate transactions.
 Ms. Thompson has experience with audit committee matters and is currently serving the Board as an "audit committee financial expert" as defined under the SEC rules and is an independent director.
-Ms. Thompson is a member of the company's Audit Committee and a member of the Corporate Governance and Nominating Committee.
+Ms. Thompson is the Chairperson of the Corporate Governance and Nominating Committee and is a member of the company's Audit Committee.